viralesveras/lora_tag_helper/README.md

 9. Done!
 Copy the generated LoRA to your stable-diffusion-webui's models/Lora folder.

 Note: This program uses .json files to track its own tagging info for each image, and expects you to use .txt files for the image captions used in training.

+There are now two versions of the requirements.txt.
+If you don't have/want to use automatic tagging, then use the requirements_no_ai.txt file, which will greatly reduce the size of your dependencies.
+In that case, the app will show an error when it first queries the availability of these libraries, but should continue normally after that except for the lack of AI tagging.